TUM-Dev/NavigaTUM/webclient/README.md

 │   │   ├── spectre-all.scss    # 🠔 Include-script for Spectre.CSS
 │   │   └── logos               # 🠔 The Logos used by the app
 │   ├── components/ # 🠔 Vue components, which are used in views.
-│   ├── views/      # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
+│   ├── pages/      # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
-│   ├── router.ts   # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
+│   ├── router.ts   # 🠔 The routes of our app.
+This is where the views are loaded.
 │   ├── App.vue     # 🠔 Main view
 │   └── main.ts     # 🠔 Inialization of Vue.js.
-This is the entrypoint of our app, from which App.vue and associated Views/Components are loaded
+This is the entrypoint of our app, from which App.vue and associated views/components are loaded
 ├── vite.config.ts  # 🠔 Build configuration
-├── gulpfile.js     # 🠔 Gulp configuration
 └── package.json    # 🠔 Node package definition and dependencies
 ```